All Episodes

 Such, such a shame.

-You think she realizes Her 15 minutes are up.
+You think she realizes her 15 minutes are up?

-Washington Post today.
+Washington Post today, interesting story.

 Democrats fumed last week at Vice President Cheney's suggestion that criticism of the administration's war policies was itself becoming a hindrance to the war effort.